dewey/feedbridge/README.md

 ## Status

 This is a work in progress and pretty rough right now.
 The API might change and things get moved around.

+## Credits

+The Gopher was sourced from https://github.com/egonelbre/gophers, the RSS icon is coming from Wikipedia and was added by me.